CookedSeafood/take-me/README.md

 Takeme does **not** move the riding position for player vehicles.
 For the following reasons:

-1. Aesthetic and physical looking
+1. Aesthetic and physical looking.
-2. Less ceilling hight requirement when indoors
+2. Less ceilling hight requirement when indoors.
-3. Align to vanilla
+3. Align to vanilla.

 Takeme is quite technically vanilla and it achives its main function by: